 This script is run at server startup time before the candidate logs in.
 Here, you can install any packages for the candidates or create some sample input files for them to interact with.
 The Setup script timeout limit is 5 minutes.

-- Configure the Check script to score and evaluate the performance of the candidate.
+B. Configure the Check script to score and evaluate the performance of the candidate.
 This script is run once the candidate has submitted the code.
 You can create a custom scoring logic that suits your requirements.
-You can allow to award partial credit for the questions.
+You can allow awarding partial credit for the questions.
 This is a mandatory script.
 The Check script timeout limit is 20 minutes.

-Refer the Scoring a SudoRank question topic to understand the required output format of the Check script.
+Refer the Scoring a DevOps question topic to understand the required output format of the Check script.

 Note: All these scripts are written in Bash.